Eastern Orthodox worship: Chanting

-Nothing in Orthodox worship is simply said; it is always sung or chanted.
+Nothing in Orthodox worship is simply said aloud; although priests and, occasionally deacons, recite certain prayers or petitions silently (unable to be heard by anyone not in the immediately proximity) everything audible is sung or chanted.
 Chanting in the Orthodox tradition can be described as being halfway between talking and singing; it is musical but not music.
 Only a few notes are used in chanting, and the chanter reads the words to these notes at a steady rhythm.
 The notes and rhythms used vary according to what the occasion is, but generally chanting is relatively low-toned and steadily rhythmic creating a calming sound.
 Chanting not only is conducive to a calm and elevated state of mind but also allows chanters to read through large portions of texts (particularly Psalms) more clearly and quickly than possible with normal speech while also conveying the poetry in the words.
 That is the essential reason for chanting.
 Worship at its heart is a song and is beautiful; therefore the words of Orthodox worship cannot be simply said but must be melodiously chanted to express the true nature and purpose of the words.

 Singing

+Depending in large part on local custom, a pair of groups of chanters or of choirs do the singing, although sometimes the entire congregation does so.

+For for the composition of religious music, traditionally a system of eight echoi (church modes of the Byzantine musical system of eight modes) is employed and many melodies are composed in each echos.
+The proper of much hymnography is derived from a book, the Octoechos, with texts for each weekday in each tone, and the tones rotate weekly.